JDIgithub/Cpp_Guide/MultiThreading.md

       - Best suited for situations where:
         - Reader threads greatly outnumber writer threads
         - Read operations take a long time

+  - **Mutex Conclusion**
+    - **Recommendations**
+      - If reading shared data we can lock make copy of it unlock and then use the copy
+      - When writing into the shared data try to use lock for the minimum of time... processing the result out of the lock
+      - Do not lock more elements than necessary
+      - Do not make locking too fine grained
+        - Do not lock individual elements when inserting and deleting
+        - Another threa may need to access a neighbouring element -> data race

+    - **Pros and Cons**
+      - Fairly straightforward way to protect shared data
+      - Locking and unlocking are slow operations
+      - Low-Level
+      - Most real-wold programs use higher level structures
+        - Mutex Wrappers
+        - Different Classes

 - **Internal Synchronization**